cb372/scalacache/README.md

 ### Cache key generation

-The cache key is built automatically from the class name, the name of the enclosing method (`getUser`), and the values of all of the method's parameters.
+The cache key is built automatically from the class name, the name of the enclosing method, and the values of all of the method's parameters.

 For example, given the following method: